haydentherapper/LegoConstruction/documents/final.md

 FullTower at 29,29
 2x2 Yellow Brick at 10,10
 ```
-The input has changed slightly since the original syntax, which would have replaced curly braces with tabs.
-This would have simplified what the user had to type, but greatly increased the difficulty of parsing the program.
-Therefore, I have decided to go with curly braces for now.

-One new idea I am toying with is having variables that can be assigned tuple coordinates.
+For additional features, I'd like to have variables that can be assigned to tuple coordinates.
 This would allow for a simplified system of placing pieces.
 For example:
 ```
 a1 = (2,2)
 Rook at a1
 ```
-I also may want to simplify input with either for loops or systems to reference previous blocks or block placements.
+I also want to simplify input with either for loops or systems to reference previous blocks or block placements.
 For example:
 ```
 Pawn {
   2x2 Red Brick at 1,1